hchautran/hchautran.github.io/content/notes/join_prob.md

 P(Y | X) = \frac{P(X, Y)}{P(X)}
 $$

-You might wonder: "what is the different between this and the joint distribution P(X,Y)".
-To advoid confusion, You can think of conditional probability as focusing on the “world” in which $X$ has occurred, and asking: "Within that restricted world, what’s the likelihood that $Y$ also occurs?"
+You might wonder: "what is the different between this and the joint distribution P(X,Y)?".
+You can think of conditional probability as focusing on the “world” in which $X$ has occurred, and asking: "Within that restricted world, what’s the likelihood that $Y$ also occurs?"

 ### Essential Properties
 Like join probability distribution, conditional distribution also satisfy the same fundamental properties